6. Submission of Proposals

 The final proposal submission includes successful completion of Form A (electronically endorsed by the SBC Official and Principal Investigator), Form B, Form C, the uploaded technical proposal, firm-level forms, and the briefing chart.
 NASA will acknowledge receipt of electronically submitted proposals upon endorsement by the SBC Official to the SBC Official’s e-mail address as provided on the proposal cover sheet.
-If a proposal acknowledgment is not received, the offeror should call NASA SBIR/STTR Program Support Office at 301-937-0888.
+If a proposal acknowledgment is not received, please ask the offeror contact the NASA SBIR/STTR Helpdesk at firstname.lastname@example.org.

 6.5 Withdrawal of Proposals